jeetsukumaran/fuzzysnake/README.rst

 as set the environmental variable `$FUZZYSNAKE_EDITOR` (if this is not defined, then `$EDITOR` will be used instead).

-You reset the search paths to the parent directory of each path by using the `<LEFT>` arrow key.
-In the normal file-selection mode, you can use the `<RIGHT>` arrow key to open (or, if an alterate action is specified, performat that action on) the selected file(s) without closing `FuzzySnake`.
-In directory-selection mode, the `<RIGHT>` arrow key will instead "drill down" into the currently selected path(s).

 Instead of opening the selected path in an editor, you can also execute a custom command on it using the '`-c`'/'`--execute-command`' option, or open the path in the type-specific system default application using the '`o`'/'`--open`' option.
 These are discussed in more detail below.

+You can move up to the parent directory or directories of the current search path(s) by using the `<LEFT>` arrow key or by typing `<CTRL-U>`.
+Conversely, you can "drill down" using the `<RIGHT>` arrow key or `<CTRL-D>`.
+In the normal file-selection mode, this will perform a "preview" action, opening the file or carrying out the alternate action specified by the '`-c`'/'`--execute-command`' option on the selected file *without* quitting `FuzzySnake`.
+In the directory selection mode, on the other hand, this will move the search path down into the current focal directory.

-If you decide that you do *not* want to follow through with any actions at all, you can hit '`<ESC>`' or '`<CTRL-C>`' at any time to cancel `FuzzySnake` and return to the shell.
+If you decide that you do *not* want to follow through with any actions at all, you can hit `<ESC>` or `<CTRL-C>` at any time to cancel `FuzzySnake` and return to the shell.

 Setting the Default Editor